 Hello, and welcome to The Digital Product Show.
 We're talking about digital products and how you can sell them online to make a living.
 We're going to dive deep into the different types of digital products and learn about online business and online marketing.

-I wanted to use these first couple of installments, to give a bit of my backstory and explain where I was, and how I got to where I am.
+I wanted to use these first couple installments to give a bit of my backstory and explain where I was, and how I got to where I am.

-Now, I talked about this in the first episode and gave kind of an overview.
+Now, I talked about this in the first episode and gave a kind of overview.
 But I have a feeling that you might be in the same position that I was.

 And if you are someone who might have some debt: maybe student loans or credit cards or other kinds of debt; or maybe you're living paycheck to paycheck.
-And each paycheck, you're trying to figure out whether it is going to be enough money to pay your bills and do the things you want to do?
-Or maybe a thousand-dollar emergency: would that really set you back?
+And each paycheck, you're trying to figure out whether it is going to be enough money to pay your bills and do the things you want to do.
+Or maybe a thousand-dollar emergency hits you: would that really set you back?
 Because that is the place I was in a couple of years ago.

 It was really hard.
 It's very draining.
 Because it makes you think about where your life is headed and what you're doing.
 When you are always worrying about money and where it’s coming from, you really can't enjoy life.
 You can't be happy.
 You can't grow.